sagshah10/Python-Dictionary-Splitter/README.md

 ### CRUD (Create, Retrieve, Update Delete)

-CRUD was one of the simplest and most straight forward concepts I learnt about in databases, and therefore I thought using such an approach would possibly make my module easy to operate.
-Therefore, with this in mind, my module has 4 major functions for a user:
+CRUD was one of the simplest and most straight forward concepts I learnt about at University, when I learnt about databases, and therefore I thought using such an approach would possibly make my module easy to operate.
+This made me decide to implement a CRUD approach for this module, and below expresses how it is implemented.

 #### 1) Create